- American dwarf palm tree

 - To treat prostate cancer

 Saw palmetto shows anti-inflammatory and anti-androgen properties in laboratory studies and reduces the levels of DHT in the prostate in clinical trials.
+However, it is not an effective treatment for prostate cancer.

 - To promote urination